eldenvolt/tock/README.md

 ## License

-MIT, use freely in commercial and personal projects.
+MIT — free for commercial and personal use.